Digital-101/M-Shop/README.md

-M-Shop
+## M-Shop

 ![Screenshot (33)](https://github.com/user-attachments/assets/ba51e25e-5ab4-405a-90b6-484bc400e899)

-🛍️ E-commerce App
+🛍️ M-Shop App

-Welcome to the E-commerce App, a robust and scalable web application built with Flask, designed to provide a seamless online shopping experience.
+Welcome to the M-Shop App, a robust and scalable web application built with Flask, designed to provide a seamless online shopping experience.
 This app offers a wide range of features to manage products, process payments, and handle user interactions efficiently.

 Features